-The ACCC proposes to grant authorisation to St Vincent's Health Australia Ltd & Ors to act collectively as a group in order to engage in conduct including collective bargaining with health insurers and suppliers of other goods and services to the group, collective boycott activity, and exclusive dealing arrangements.
-The ACCC proposes to grant authorisation for ten years.
+The ACCC grants authorisation to St Vincent's Health Australia Ltd & Ors to act collectively as a group in order to engage in conduct including collective bargaining with health insurers and suppliers of other goods and services to the group, collective boycott activity, and exclusive dealing arrangements.
+The ACCC grants authorisation until 4 October 2022.